mmistakes/made-mistakes-jekyll/_posts/2012-11-26-theejana-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @theejana"
+title: "Black and white wearing a hood"
 description: "PaperFaces portrait of @theejana drawn with Paper by 53 on an iPad."
 image: paperfaces-theejana-twitter-lg
 thumb: paperfaces-theejana-twitter-150.jpg